Lompoc Healthcare District

-Lompoc Valley Medical Center (formerly Lompoc Healthcare District) is a community created, government entity authorized by California state law to deliver healthcare services to the residents of the Lompoc Valley.
-The District is a political agency and receives operating property taxes annually based upon the assessed value of taxable real property located within the District.
+Lompoc Valley Medical Center (formerly Lompoc Healthcare District) is a community-created, government entity authorized by California state law to deliver healthcare services to the residents of the Lompoc Valley.
+The District is a political agency and receives operating property taxes annually based on the assessed value of taxable real property located within the District.

 Lompoc Healthcare District owns and operates the following facilities: